Earl Holliman: Film

 While at the Pasadena Playhouse, Holliman entered the Paramount lot by claiming he had an appointment with a studio barber.
 Eventually he became friendly with studio executives.
 Holliman first got a small bit part opposite Dean Martin and Jerry Lewis in Scared Stiff (1953).
 Next he was cast as a marine in The Girls of Pleasure Island (1953), for which he needed a G.I. haircut.
 Finally he saw the barber and ended up with a haircut (and bangs) that changed his life.

-After he gained popularity in his image following a change in hairstyle, he then followed with three more films released in 1953.
+After he gained popularity for his image following a change in hairstyle, he then followed with three more films released in 1953.
 His many credits include: Broken Lance (1954), The Bridges at Toko-Ri (1954), The Big Combo (1955), I Died a Thousand Times (1955), Forbidden Planet (1956), Giant (1956), The Rainmaker (1956), Gunfight at the O.K.
-Corral (1957), Don't Go Near the Water (1957), Hot Spell (1958), The Trap (1959), Last Train from Gun Hill (1959), Visit to a Small Planet (1960), Armored Command (1961), The Sons of Katie Elder (1965), Anzio (1968), The Desperate Mission (1969), Smoke (1970), The Biscuit Eater (1972), The Solitary Man (1979), Sharky's Machine (1981) and Gunsmoke: Return to Dodge (1987).
+Corral (1957), Don't Go Near the Water (1957), Hot Spell (1958), The Trap (1959), Last Train from Gun Hill (1959), Visit to a Small Planet (1960), Armored Command (1961), The Sons of Katie Elder (1965), Anzio (1968), The Desperate Mission (1969), Smoke (1970), The Biscuit Eater (1972), The Solitary Man (1979), Sharky's Machine (1981), and Gunsmoke: Return to Dodge (1987).

 Holliman played a doomed helicopter crewman in the William Holden war drama The Bridges at Toko-Ri and a gangster's double-crossed thug in The Big Combo.
 He co-starred with Jack Palance in the crime drama I Died a Thousand Times (1955), a remake of High Sierra.
 He starred in The Rainmaker (1956), opposite Katharine Hepburn and Burt Lancaster, playing a rancher's timid son, who finally must defy his brother to gain self-respect, for which he won the Golden Globe Award for Best Supporting Actor – Motion Picture; he was cast in the role instead of Elvis Presley.
 His role in Rainmaker brought him such praise that columnist Louella Parsons cited him being "as dedicated as though he were Marlon Brando and Anthony Perkins combined".

-He was the soft-spoken son-in-law of a rancher Bick Benedict played by Rock Hudson in the epic Western saga Giant.
-Holliman would play many roles set in the American West.
+He was the soft-spoken son-in-law of rancher Bick Benedict, played by Rock Hudson, in the epic Western saga Giant.
+Holliman played many roles set in the American West.
 He was Wyatt Earp's deputy in Gunfight at the O.K.
-Corral, co-starring Lancaster and Douglas, and a sniveling coward guilty of murdering and raping the wife of a lawman (Kirk Douglas) in Last Train from Gun Hill.
+Corral, co-starring Lancaster and Kirk Douglas, and a sniveling coward guilty of murdering and raping the wife of a lawman (Kirk Douglas) in Last Train from Gun Hill.
 He played a drunken deputy sheriff whose brother Richard Widmark returns to town in a modern-day Western, The Trap (1959), and the brother of John Wayne, Dean Martin, and Michael Anderson Jr., out to avenge their murdered father, in a traditional Western, The Sons of Katie Elder.
-He portrayed a corrupt Atlanta politician in the crime drama, Sharky's Machine, directed by its star, Burt Reynolds.